ardyutama/hptlc-rework/docs/BUSINESS_REQUIREMENTS.md

 # Business Requirements Document (BRD)

-**Project:** HPTLC Indonesia Researcher Portal **Version:** 1.0
+**Project:** HPTLC Indonesia Researcher Portal **Version:** 1.1 (Focused Scope)
 **Date:** August 10, 2025

-This document outlines the business goals, functional scope, and user requirements for the HPTLC Indonesia web application.
+This document outlines the business goals, functional scope, and user requirements for the HPTLC Indonesia web application, with a primary focus on creating a dedicated portal for academic publications.

 ---